 Photo Credit: The HomEdit

-If you’re looking for other uses for mason jars besides using them as drinkware, then I strongly consider that you use them to organize items within your space such as make-up, bathroom essentials or office supplies but the options are endless.
+If you’re looking for other uses for mason jars besides using them as drink-ware, then I strongly consider that you use them to organize items within your space such as make-up, bathroom essentials or office supplies because the options are endless.

 to my blog where I share how I've transformed spaces, discuss organizing products + tips and rant about my passion for all things related to organization + living a simplistic lifestyle!